kumuluz/kumuluzee-jcache/README.md

 }
 ```

-Looking from a high level, this should work but it does not due to different key hashcode being used in each case so the keys never match.
+Looking from a high level, this should work but it does not due to different key being used in each case so the keys never match.
+Annotation key by default is an instance of `DefaultGeneratedCacheKey`.

 To avoid any such pitfalls, use separate named caches for annotations and programmatic API.